ILYAS-tbs/react_client_pd_http_client_-dynamic_api_content_example/README.md

 });
 ```

+### 🔹 `components/TeacherManagement`

+- added example of how to use PATCH request
+- how to use files and form data for files
+- POST , PATCH , DELETE : will have the same logic , a body , csrf_token

+- Switched to **real student data** instead of mock data.
+- Example of mapping in "components/StudentManagement" :

 - student_api_shape → student_frontend_shape
 - This mapping ensures flexibility if frontend `Student` shape differs from backend for some reason .

+### 🔹 `1. src/services/http_api/http_payload_types.ts`:

+- to model how we should say payloads in what format

+### 🔹 `2. src/services/http_api/http_reponse_types.ts`:

+- to model what the api is returning

+- why both 1 & 2 : for images we get a "string" for path as response , but in request we send a "FILE"